Akshat-65/Meme-Generator/README.md

 You can create numerous cool memes by using this app.
-This project uses the React hooks and conditionals along with fetching the data from an API.
+In this project we have used API to fetch data along with React hooks and conditionals.